graviraja/nlp-paper-summary/tiny-bert/README.md

     - attention_heads = 12
     - **109M** parameters

-Using the proposed techniques enable this TinyBERT model to achieve 96% (76.5 vs 79.5 points average) of its BERT base teacher on the BLUE benchmark while being 7.5x smaller and 9.4x faster!
+Using the proposed techniques enable this TinyBERT model to achieve 96% (76.5 vs 79.5 points average) of its BERT base teacher on the GLUE benchmark while being 7.5x smaller and 9.4x faster!

 ![glue](./figs/glue.png)